 Additional fees.
 Credit cards often charge a fee for:

 Want a cheaper way to spend money on your holiday?
-Monzo gives you Mastercard’s exchange rate, without adding any fees or additional charges.
-We also let you withdraw up to £200 abroad every 30 days for free – after that, there’s a 3% charge.
+Monzo gives you Mastercard's exchange rate, without adding any fees or additional charges.
+With Monzo, you can make free withdrawals from all ATMs within the European Economic Area (EEA) if you're a Monzo Plus or Full Monzo customer.
+Outside the EEA, you can take out up to £400 for free every 30 days.
+After that, we charge a 3% fee.

 Higher interest rates for cash.
 There’s often a higher interest rate for withdrawing money or buying a foreign currency on your credit card – even if you pay it off before the end of month.
 Your credit score may go down too.
 You may be better off with a loan or overdraft if you want to borrow money and take it out as cash.
 (Did you know, Monzo offers overdrafts?)